gbmhunter/CppUtils/README.rst

 A simpler header-only logging class which supports:

+- printf() style support (for the easy logging of integers, hex values, e.t.c)
 - Different logging severities (e.g. DEBUG, WARNING, ERROR)
 - Automatic capture of filename, line number and function name
 - User control of where to direct logging output (does not automatically go to std::cout)